Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Related Works

-The {\bf one-stage object detector} consists of a backbone network and a predictor.
+{\bf One-stage object detectors} mostly consist of a backbone network and a predictor.
 The backbone is a stacked feature map representing the input image in high feature resolution (but low spatial resolution for abstraction).
 The backbone network can be pre-trained as an image classifier on a large dataset such as ImageNet.
-OverFeat \cite{sermanet2013overfeat} was the first CNN-based one-stage object detector developed in 2013 using a sliding-window paradigm.
-Two years later, the first version of YOLO \cite{redmon2015unified} achieved state-of-the-art performance by integrating the bounding box proposal and subsequent feature re-sampling in a single stage.
+OverFeat \cite{sermanet2013overfeat} was the first CNN-based one-stage object detector developed in 2013 with a sliding-window paradigm.
+Two years later, the first version of YOLO \cite{redmon2015unified} achieved state-of-the-art performance by integrating bounding box proposals and subsequent feature re-sampling in a single stage.
 SSD \cite{SSD} employed in-network multiple feature maps for detecting objects with varying shapes and sizes.
-The multi-map design makes SSD more robust than YOLOv1 \cite{redmon2015unified}.
-For better detection of small objects, FPN \cite{FPN} based on FP can achieve higher detection accuracy for small objects.
+The multi-map design enabled SSD with better robustness over YOLOv1 \cite{redmon2015unified}.
+For better detection of small objects, The Feature Pyramid Network (FPN) \cite{FPN} based on FP can achieve higher detection accuracy for small objects.
 YOLOv3 \cite{YOLOv3} was developed by adopting the concept of FPN.
-By changing the backbone from DarkNet-19 \cite{YOLOv2} to DarkNet-53, YOLOv3 achieves the best performance.
-Similarly, RetinaNet \cite{Retina} combines FPN \cite{FPN} and ResNet \cite{ResNet} as the backbone.
-RetinaNet uses focal loss to significantly reduce false positives in a single stage, such that it can dynamically adjust the weights of each anchor box.
+By changing the backbone from DarkNet-19 \cite{YOLOv2} to DarkNet-53, YOLOv3 achieves superior performance in 2018.
+Similarly, RetinaNet~\cite{Retina} combines FPN \cite{FPN} and ResNet \cite{ResNet} as the backbone.
+RetinaNet used focal loss to significantly reduce false positives in a single stage, such that the weights of each anchor box can be dynamically adjusted.
 Shift-invariance in CNNs was originally achieved using sub-sampling layers.
 The work of \cite{conf/icann/SchererMB10} evaluated the effect of small geometry perturbations on CNN and suggested that max-pooling is more effective in object detection and classification.
 In \cite{zhang2019shiftinvar}, a pooling-after-blurred technique was proposed by combing blurring and sub-sampling techniques to ensure shift-invariance.